-Brave also knows that your location (based on IP address) weakens your digital anonymity.
+Brave also knows that your location (based on IP address) weakens your digital privacy.
 That’s why they’ve provided the valuable feature that asks you for your consent before they access your location info.
 Brave gives you the option to click ‘yes’ or ‘no’.
 Even if you choose to disclose your location, Brave won’t store the IP address.
 However, the websites you visit can still see your IP address.

 Brave incorporates 4 out of the 5 features mentioned, so you enjoy multi-feature protection.
 You also get to control its location access.
 Brave has sugar-coated data collection and ad generation, though, so your data isn’t as private as you’d expect.

 2. Vivaldi Browser – A Highly Customizable Browser That Adapts to Your Needs

 Vivaldi is another Chromium-based browser.
 It promises to provide a user-friendly experience, while integrating several customization options and adapting to your browsing habits.
 Vivaldi allows you to control how it arranges browser tabs using its unique tab management feature.